grafana/grafana/docs/sources/explore/trace-integration.md

 ## Trace View

-This section explains the elements of the Trace View Panel.
+This section explains the elements of the Trace View.

 {{< figure src="/static/img/docs/explore/explore-trace-view-full-8-0.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the trace view" >}}